App install ads are like shirtless Abercrombie models strategically standing outside a store entrance, enticing potential customers.

 TikTok is a short-form video sharing platform that’s become one of the primary social media platforms for younger generations.* With 60% of their estimated 88.7 million users being Gen Z, TikTok is quickly gaining market share against other social media platforms like Twitter and Instagram.*

 In a move that’s as ironic as it is genius, TikTok ran app install ads on Twitter that highlight the former’s unique brand proposition without mentioning competitors.
 Tik Tok’s app install ad features an example piece of content showing what’s possible with their app.

 TikTok is able to advertise to their target user base in a similar app.
 When advertising on a competitor’s site, convey your unique value proposition without directly tearing down theirs.

 93% of people between 18 and 24 use Snapchat.
 This makes Snapchat a great platform to reach millennial and generation z audiences.

-With a growing number of millennials and generation z not saving for retirement, it is more important than ever to convince these demographics to start.02 Acorns presents investing and saving as approachable activities for their audience on Snapchat using the tagline, “Invest spare change.”
+With a growing number of millennials and generation z not saving for retirement, it’s more important than ever to convince these demographics to start.* Acorns presents investing and saving as approachable activities for their audience on Snapchat using the tagline, “invest spare change.”

-When advertising on various platforms, understand which demographics you will commonly reach and how best to communicate with them.
+When advertising on various platforms, understand which demographics you’ll commonly reach and how best to communicate with them.